Scientell’s support for Indigenous engagement

 The 60-second guide to world water

-Written by Paul Holper The ocean covers 71 per cent of the Earth’s surface and contains almost 97 per cent of the planet’s water.
-But only 2.5 per cent of Earth’s water is freshwater, and just a fraction (1.2 per cent)
+The ocean covers 71 per cent of the Earth’s surface and contains almost 97 per cent of the planet’s water.
+But only 2.5 per cent of Earth’s water is freshwater,…

 Observations on observers

-Written by Simon Torok With hundreds of climate scientists meeting in Melbourne this week for the Australian Meteorological and Oceanographic Society conference, it is worth reflecting that climate research owes a great debt to voluntary weather observers who, through their careful documentation
+With hundreds of climate scientists meeting in Melbourne this week for the Australian Meteorological and Oceanographic Society conference, it is worth reflecting that climate research owes a great debt to voluntary…

 New climate change brochures for Victoria